Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-but yeah So that's Citizen Sleeper 2, it's really good. um I don't know if you wanna leave this in or cut this out, but you have a code for it sitting in our inbox.
-I always have a code for something.
-I would highly suggest checking it out. it's Yeah, that's probably the next the next game I'll play on my Steam Deck.
-Okay, before we talk about what we're talking about in this episode, I wanna mention two things to our listeners, and it's two release dates that popped up.
+but Yeah.
+Yeah.
+Yeah. that's Citizen Sleeper 2.
+It's really good. um i don't know if you want to leave this in or cut this out, but you have a code for it sitting in our inbox.
+I always have a code for i would highly suggest checking it out. it's Yeah, that's probably the next the next game I'll play on my Steam Deck.

 Speaker